Populous (video game): Reception

 Populous was released in 1989 to almost universal critical acclaim.
 The game received a 5 out of 5 stars in 1989 in Dragon #150 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 Biff Kritzen of Computer Gaming World gave the game a positive review, noting, "as heavy-handed as the premise sounds, it really is a rather light-hearted game."
 The simple design and layout were praised, as were the game's colourful graphics.
 In a 1993 survey of pre 20th-century strategy games the magazine gave the game three stars out of five, calling it a "quasi-arcade game, but with sustained play value".
 MegaTech magazine stated that the game has "super graphics and 500 levels.
 Populous is both highly original and amazingly addictive, with a constant challenge on offer".
 They gave the Mega Drive version of Populous an overall score of 91%.

 In the September–October 1989 edition of Games International (Issue #9), John Harrington differed from other reviewers, only giving the game a rating of 2 out of 5, calling it "repetitive" and saying, "Although you take on the role of a god, somehow there is a lack of mystique about this game, and despite the cute graphics, the colourful worlds and the commendably elegant icon-driven game system, this game left me with a less than 'god like' feeling."

 Computer and Video Games reviewed the Amiga version, giving it an overall score of 96%.
-Japanese gaming magazine Famitsu gave the SNES version 31 out of 40.
+Japanese gaming magazine Famitsu gave the Super NES version 31 out of 40.
 Raze gave the Mega Drive version of Populous an overall score of 89%.
 Zero gave the Amiga version of Populous an overall score of 92%.
 Your Amiga gave the Amiga version of Populous an overall score of 93%.
 ST/Amiga Format gave the Amiga version of Populous an overall score of 92%.

 Maxwell Eden reviewed Populous World Editor for Computer Gaming World, and stated that "Now all Populous fans wanting to be apprentice wizards can share in the magic of that gift.
 Populous is a great game and PWE is an ideal enhancement that breathes new life into weary bytes.
 Absolute power was never as incorruptible, nor this creative."